aqualxx/stable-ui/README.md

 ## Features

-* Text to image using Stable Horde
+* 🎨 Image generation utilizing Stable Horde
+  * No installation required!
-  * Tons of customizable options
+* ⚙️ Tons of customizable settings
+  * Support for Text2Img, Img2Img, and Inpainting
+  * Adjust settings for resolution, batch size, NSFW, etc
-  * Can run without a local Stable Diffusion instance
+  * Employ over 50 different Stable Diffusion models!
-* A gallery to view all generated images
+* 🖼️ A gallery to view all generated images
-  * Saves images in local storage
-  * Ability to favourite, download, and delete images
+  * Favourite, download, delete, and share images
+  * Reuse image settings for Text2Img or send back an image for Img2Img or inpainting
+  * Use batch selection to perform actions on multiple images at a time
+  * Store images locally through the browser
-* A dashboard to view your Stable Horde profile
+* 📰 A dashboard for displaying Stable Horde info
-  * Ability to edit their Stable Horde workers
-  * User statistics
+  * View horde/user statistics
-* A tab to see all online Stable Horde workers
+  * Edit your Stable Horde workers
-* Mobile Friendly
+  * See user rankings through a leaderboard
+  * Read updates through a news feed
+* 📜 Statistics for each available Stable Horde worker, team, or model
+  * Sort by parameter or filter by name
+* 💻 Optimized designs for both desktop and mobile devices

 ## Contributing